sklykov/zernpy/README.md

 The possibly useful functionality for further usage include: conversion between common indexing schemes (OSA / Noll / Fringe), radial / angular / polynomial real values calculation along with their derivatives, plotting the circular 2D or 3D profile of single or sum of polynomials, fitting the arbitrary phase profile specified on the circle aperture by the set of polynomials (see the description [below](#fitting-zernike-polynomials-to-a-2D-image-with-phases)).
-For the complete list of implemented methods, refer to [API documentation](https://sklykov.github.io/zernpy/api/zernpy/zernikepol.html).
+For the complete list of implemented methods for Zernike polynomial, please refer to [ZernPol API documentation](https://sklykov.github.io/zernpy/api/zernpy/zernikepol.html).
+For the implemented 2D PSF calculation as the class, please refer to [ZernPol API documentation] (https://sklykov.github.io/zernpy/api/zernpy/zernpsf.html).

 #### Notes about implementation
 It was supposed at the project start, that the recursive equations would be the faster way to calculate real values of high order polynomials in comparison